opendistro-for-elasticsearch/odfe-cli/docs/dev/rfc/odfe-cli-rest-api-as-commands.md

 ## Objective

-This document describes how to support [REST API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) in a generic way.
+This document describes how to support [REST api](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) in a generic way.
 As of now, Elasticsearch support api in different categories like index api, cat api, cluster api, document api, etc to configure and access their features.
 It will take tremendous amount of time and effort to provide every api as native commands.
-Hence, we will be categorizing those REST API based on GET/PUT/POST/DELETE  and allow users to perform their request in a generic way.
-This will support any future API without any additional support.
-It also benefits plugin owners while on-boarding their plugin.
+Hence, we will be categorizing those REST api based on GET/PUT/POST/DELETE  and allow users to perform their request in a generic way.
+This will support any future api without any additional support.
 ## Available commands

 1. [get command](./odfe-cli-rest-api-as-commands.md#1-get-command)